 Rehydrate and Replenish

 Whenever we sweat a lot, we’ll want to replenish nutrients and fluids.
 Water is a no-brainer, but your body will appreciate a little more nutrition.
-Making a shake with a protein mix like our Essentials Shake is a great way to give your body liquid nutrition in an easily digestible form.
+Making a shake with a protein mix like our Daily Shake is a great way to give your body liquid nutrition in an easily digestible form.

 Sweating is one of our body's simple and natural means to cool and cleanse us.
 Let's take advantage of this process by getting a good sweat on as often as we can, whether that's with daily exercise or a quick sauna treatment.